-The Quadrantid meteor shower is one of the strongest annual meteor showers.
-It will peak on January 4, 2017.
+The Perseid meteor shower is one of the best annual meteor showers for viewing in the Northern Hemisphere.
+It will peak on August 12, 2017.

 The moon will block out the sun for parts of the United States.
 (See full map.)
 The last time a total solar eclipse was visible from this much of the United States was in 1918.

 The eclipse will occur August 21, 2017 from 1 p.m. to 4 p.m.
 ET.

 In order to protect Saturn's moons from potential biological contamination, Cassini will be intentionally crashed (or drowned, depending on how you look at it) into Saturn on September 15, 2017.

 A supermoon occurs when the full moon and the moons closest approach to earth coincide.
 This will be the biggest, brightest moon all year.

 In December 2014, Japanese space agency, JAXA, launched Hayabusa 2 toward the asteroid named Ryugu.

 Upon arrival, Hayabusa 2 will study the asteroid for a year and a half and return to the earth with samples in December 2020.